locallyoptimistic/LocallyOptimistic/content/post/analytics_brain_trust.md

 >I am building an Analytics team, so I am looking to speak with others who have done it before.
 Specifically I would like to learn about specialist vs generalist models, titles and how the Analytics team interfaces with the rest of the organization.

-I also recommend doing specific research on the people you contact to understand what relevant experience or knowledge they may have.
+I also recommend conducting specific research on the people you contact to understand what relevant experience or knowledge they may have.
 This will allow you to craft your message and, in the event of a conversation, your questions.

 ### Step 3: Reach out to your warmest contacts (and be accommodating)

 Message your warmest contacts who may have relevant knowledge or may know others who have relevant knowledge.
 Warm contacts are those you already have an existing relationship with and would be happy to chat with you.
-The better your existing relationship, the warmer the contact is (e.g., family are the warmest contacts, complete strangers are the coldest contacts).
+The better your existing relationship, the warmer the contact is (e.g., family members are the warmest contacts, complete strangers are the coldest contacts).

 If you don't have any warm contacts, contact people who you have something in common with (e.g., university, home town, industry).
 Linkedin is a great place to meet new contacts, but industry-specific or topic-specific conferences, meetups, messaging boards and Slack communities are even better.